jsnmrs/since/README.md

 # Since

 Doing date math for all of those important moments.
-Hack the URL to create your own page and bookmark.
+Hack the URL to create your own page, then bookmark.

 <https://jsnmrs.github.io/since/>